publicdocs/uscode/assets/md/titles/usc36/us/usc/t36/stII/ptB/ch407/schI/m__us_usc_t36_s40706.md

     (a)  __Secretary of the Army__  __.—__

-    On dissolution of the corporation, title to the following items, and the right to possess the items, vest in the Secretary of the Army—
+    On dissolution of the corporation, title to the following items, and the right to possess the items, vest in the Secretary of the Army:

-        (1) firearms stored at Defense Distribution Depot, Anniston, Anniston, Alabama on the date of dissolution.
+        (1) Firearms stored at Defense Distribution Depot, Anniston, Anniston, Alabama on the date of dissolution.

         (2) M–16 rifles under control of the corporation.

-        (3) trophies received from the National Board for the Promotion of Rifle Practice through the date of dissolution.
+        (3) Trophies received from the National Board for the Promotion of Rifle Practice through the date of dissolution.

     (b)  __Tax-Exempt Organizations__  __.—__